quicwg/base-drafts/draft-ietf-quic-transport.md

 The largest offset delivered on a stream - the sum of the offset and data length - cannot exceed 2^62-1.
-Receipt of a frame that exceeds this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+Receipt of a frame that exceeds this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR or CRYPTO_BUFFER_EXCEEDED.

 Unlike STREAM frames, which include a Stream ID indicating to which stream the data belongs, the CRYPTO frame carries data for a single stream per encryption